linojulio/PersonRegistrationDemo/README.md

 - Unit Testing
 - Error handling
 - Web security
-- Some more validations (example: LocalDate)
+- Some more validations on the WEB layer (example: LocalDate)